What Is Bacterial Vaginosis?

 Not clearing the original infection may be to blame.
 You can reduce your risk of having BV in the future by using condoms, not douching, keeping sex toys clean, and reducing your number of sex partners.

 Bacterial Vaginosis Risk Factors

-Any woman can get BV, but your risks are higher if you:
+Anyone with a vagina can get BV, but your risks are higher if you:

+- Use a douche.
 Douching upsets the natural balance of bacteria.
 So can scented soaps, bubble baths, and vaginal deodorants.

 You can’t get vaginal infections like BV from swimming pools or public toilet seats.

 You're more likely to get BV during pregnancy due to the hormonal changes that happen in your body while expecting.
 If you have BV during pregnancy, it’s very important to treat it.
 Some research shows that BV is linked to an increased risk of certain pregnancy-related complications, such as:

 - Delivering your baby early (preterm birth), which can lead to issues for your baby, such as low birth weight and breathing problems

 - Your water breaking early (early rupturing of your amniotic sac)

 Some new studies point to other causes of these issues.
 But more research is needed as pregnant people with BV do have higher rates of pregnancy complications.